Introduction to the "React" layer

 Recommended: react dev tools

-The React Dev Tools extension available for Chrome and Firefox is critical to debugging a React UI.
+The React Dev Tools extension available for Chrome and for Firefox is critical to debugging a React UI.
 It will let you browse the React UI much like the DOM, showing the tree of rendered components and their current props and state in real time.

 Redux